 Similarly, one of the challenges within the women's rights movement is to develop as an instrument of economic instinct run by a foreign NGO rather than an ideological struggle for social change.
 It is only natural that the leaders of such rights-seeking movements, which are becoming a means of economic gain, should avoid risks and be content with agreements and reforms.

 In the midst of this overall challenge, the tragedy is the neglect of the ideological symbol of rebellion in society.
-The problem is that even the leaders of the women's movement seem indifferent to the establishment of these rebellious symbols or do not want to take such a risk.
+The problem is that even the leaders of the women's movement seem indifferent to the establishment of these rebellious symbols or want to avoid taking such a risk.
 There are many glorious personal and social examples of women's empowerment in our history.

 Women characters who do not deviate from their ideology no matter what kind of torture they endure in the political movement, women warriors who liberate not only themselves but also their male friends by digging tunnels in prisons, women who bravely climbed Mt.
 Everest, women liberation fighters Facts, demands and ideological women's struggles are the symbols of modern women's power and beauty.
 But, all these are neglected.
 However, the direction of our community thinking is opposite.